shipwright-io/community/ships/0038-release-branching-backports.md

 - Apply the backport process to "alpha" maturity projects in Shipwright (ex: triggers).
 - Docs/website content strategy for released versions.
-- Apply backport process to v0.11.0 and earlier.
+- Apply backport process to older released versions.
 - Prescribe a cadence for feature and bugfix releases.
+- Establish long term support (LTS) versioning and backport processes.

 ## Proposal